NCCA/VenvCleaner/VenvCleaner.md

 I have quite a large context window now (144k/200k) so this may cause some issues. but I added the prompt

 {{< highlight text >}}
+Now write a full gui version of the tool using egui.
+Try to immitate the tui version.
 {{< /highlight  >}}

+I started off the process and made more coffee!
+It took a while and had a few initial compilation errors but now I have a full gui!